 Responsible business conduct

 International standards on corporate social responsibility (CSR) serve to strengthen sustainable value chains.
 Switzerland promotes the development of these standards and expects companies based or operating in the country to comply with them wherever they do business.
-Orientation is provided by the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, with the Federal Council's action plans on CSR and on business and human rights serving to implement this guidance.
+Orientation is provided by the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct and the UN Guiding Principles on Business and Human Rights, with the Federal Council's action plans on CSR and on business and human rights serving to implement this guidance.
 Due diligence and increased transparency from companies are essential.
-The National Contact Point for the OECD Guidelines promotes implementation of the international standards and provides a platform for dialogue in the event of conflict.
+The National Contact Point on Responsible Business Conduct promotes implementation of the international standards and provides a platform for dialogue in the event of conflict.
 Legally non-binding standards are supplemented by legal obligations, in particular those relating to public procurement, reporting on non-financial issues, and due diligence in the areas of conflict minerals and child labour.